jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) public transport services:
   (c) solid waste collection and disposal:
   (d) the avoidance or mitigation of natural hazards:
-  (e) libraries, museums, reserves, recreational facilities, and other community infrastructure.
+  (e) libraries, museums, reserves, and other recreational facilities and community amenities.

 ### 12 Status and powers
 (1) A local authority is a body corporate with perpetual succession.